 19. Find Focus Groups

+You can make more money this year by participating in a focus group.
 All sorts of companies need focus group participants to provide opinions on their products and services.
 Visit Find Focus Groups to locate opportunities with in-person, online and phone-based focus groups.

 20. Do Jury Duty Online